Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 Powerscourt House can be seen on several day trip packages from Dublin.

-Kilruddery House & Gardens – Another jewel in Wicklow is Kilruddery House & Gardens is often on the itinerary of many visitors who take day trips from Dublin.
+Killruddery House & Gardens – Another jewel in Wicklow is Killruddery House & Gardens, which is also popular with many visitors who take day trips from Dublin.

 The large country estate is located on the outskirts of Bray, about 12 miles from the city.